audio-communication-group/real-time-audio-programming-in-C_SoSe2021/git/git_commands.md

 `$ git add README.md`

-Add all (added/changed) files at ones to index.
+Or add all (added/changed) files at ones to index.

 `$ git add .`